kryptonian41/loyaltyprog/README.md

 - Node server - 4000
 - Vue development server - 8080

-Go to localhost:8080, the proxy is already setup so that our vue dev server can communicate with our node server.
+Click [here](http://localhost:8080) to open the web app, the proxy is already setup so that our vue dev server can communicate with our node server.

 ---